Harlem, Florida

 Harlem is a census-designated place (CDP) in Hendry County, Florida, United States.
-It was established in 1931.
+It was established in 1926, and its population is predominantly African American.
+The population was 2,441 at the 2020 census, down from 2,658 at the 2010 census.
+It is part of the Clewiston, Florida Micropolitan Statistical Area (μSA).

+History

+In 1926, a Black settlement on Lake Okeechobee was relocated into what is now Harlem.
+By the mid 1920s, sugar had become the predominant agricultural crop in Southern Florida.
+Harlem, Florida was established around 1928 under the name "Townsite", as a camp for the sugar plantation workers, and it is historically a Black town.

+The Harlem Academy was the main school for the community.
+In the 1971, the Harlem Academy closed after racial integration, and the Harlem students were bussed to Clewiston, Florida.
+A.A.
+Thomas and his wife Lois Thomas were largely responsible for the Harlem Academy, and after the closure they opened a local day care.

 Geography

 Harlem is located in northeastern Hendry County at 26°44′8″N 80°57′5″W (26.735457, -80.951462).
 It is bordered to the north by the city of Clewiston.
 According to the United States Census Bureau, the CDP has a total area of 2.75 km2, all land.